holdenk/spark-upgrade/pysparkler/README.md

 ### Upgrade PySpark Jupyter Notebook

-The tool can upgrade a PySpark Jupyter Notebook to Spark 3.3.
+The tool can upgrade a PySpark Jupyter Notebook to latest Spark version.
 It takes the path to the notebook as input and upgrades it in place:

 ```bash
 pysparkler upgrade --input-file /path/to/notebook.ipynb